Instrument Rating Course (IR Course)

 • A valid Medical Certificate Class 1 or 2 (with class 2, an additional audiogram must be taken at the AME for the IR(A))

 • PPL holders usually have an RT on their license with a limitation to VFR flying.
-To extend this, an additional practical course must be completed.
+To extend this, an additional practical course must be taken.

 • How long does the IR(A) training take?

-Together with the student, E-Flight Academy will strive to complete the flight training for an IR(A) in approximately 8 to 10 weeks.
-However, in most cases the duration of the course will be determined by student availability and weather, which may make it take longer.
+Together with the student, E-Flight Academy will aim to complete the flight training for an IR(A) in approximately 8 to 10 weeks.
+However, in most cases the duration of the course will be determined by student availability and weather, which may extend the timeline.
 IR students are required to complete the theory state exams before starting the IR course.

-The theoretical part of the IR course must be completed within 18 months at the latest and the practical part in any case within the validity period of the theoretical state exams (36 months after successful completion of the last state exam).
-The BIFM and/or PIFM phases of flight instruction are followed in a continuous training trajectory organized by E-Flight Academy.
+The theoretical part of the IR course must be completed within 18 months at the latest, and the practical part in any case within the validity period of the theoretical state exams (36 months after successful completion of the last state exam).
+The BIFM and/or PIFM phases of flight instruction are followed in a continuous training program organized by E-Flight Academy.

 The flight training overview shows the minimum required training.
-Each training flight has a completion standard that must be achieved before proceeding to the next training flight.
-In case the required standard is not achieved within the minimum allocated time, it will be necessary to repeat the entire or part of the training flight, which will likely result in an extension of the course beyond the minimum hours.
+Each training flight has a completion standard that must be achieved before moving on to the next training flight.
+If the required standard is not achieved within the minimum allocated time, it will be necessary to repeat all or part of the training flight, which will likely result in an extension of the course beyond the minimum hours.
 Mandatory exercises not flown within a syllabus flight are automatically added to the next instruction flight by the IT system.

 • How is student progress assessed?
 There are 3 theoretical progress tests (PTs) embedded in the E-Flight IR(A) syllabus.
 Each progress test has a minimum passing percentage of 75%.
 The practical part includes flight progress checks (PCs) where each exercise must achieve a minimum performance level as indicated in the syllabus.